-Even a short day hike can be ruined without the proper footwear.
+Even a short day hike can be ruined without the proper footwear so be sure to pack some proper quality hiking boots.
 The Keen Targhee iii boots are simple and that is why I like them.
 They do a decent job keeping out water, are tough, and have excellent rubber soles for traction.

 Since we have been talking about eco-friendly products, let’s discuss what Keen is up to in that realm.
 Keen works with Leather Working Group-certified tanneries that use processes to reduce chemical use and the impact on our watersheds.
 Ever seen those videos of leather tanneries in Bangladesh?
 They are bloody awful polluters.